-High school students may receive college credits from Southeastern via articulation agreements.
+In addition to Jump Start concurrent enrollment, high school students may also receive college credits from Southeastern via course-to-course articulation agreements.
 Articulation is a process whereby the high school and SCC instructors identify courses taught at both levels that cover the same competencies.
-College credit is recorded on the student's college transcript after the student has applied for admission and earned twelve credits at SCC.
-Contact a high school counselor to obtain a list of high school courses that articulate to a career program at SCC.
+College credit is recorded on the student's college transcript after the student has applied for admission.
+Contact a high school courses that articulate to a career program at SCC.